 Cool, breathable, absorbent fabrics are best because you’ll sweat — a lot.
 In addition to throwing punches, you’ll be jumping rope, squatting and doing burpees, so you’ll want pants that don’t slide down.
 It’s also a good idea to bring a workout headband to keep your hair in place during class.

 There are a few options in terms of footwear.
 You could purchase boxing shoes that have a smooth bottom, low heel and ankle support, all of which are ideal for the kind of work you’ll be doing in this class.
 However, it might be best to wait to make sure this workout is for you before making an investment in gear, since boxing shoes can cost anywhere from $80 to $250.

 Cross trainers are a good alternative because they have similar features to boxing shoes.
 Running sneakers are less than ideal because they have a thick sole that can make pivoting and turning difficult.
 They also don’t provide much in the way of lateral support.

 Working up a serious sweat is a given at a boxing class, so keep that in mind when you are packing your gym bag.
 Bring a large water bottle to stay hydrated during class and pack a towel.

 Try to avoid wearing makeup to class.
 If you are going straight from work, pack makeup remover wipes and go in with a clean face.
-With boxing gloves on, you won’t be able to wipe your eyes if mascara or shadow drips in them.
+With boxing wraps and gloves on, you won’t be able to wipe your eyes if mascara or shadow drips in them.

 When you arrive